 As the health system has grown, so have our philanthropic efforts.
 The first organized fund raising efforts began in the mid-1970s with a campaign to establish the Patricia Neal Rehabilitation Center.
 In the years since, thousands of generous individuals and businesses have contributed millions of charitable dollars to support new programs, education, technologies, and capital improvements at many of Covenant’s member organizations.

-You have an opportunity to make an impact on the future of healthcare in East Tennessee…for your family, for your neighbors, and for people you will never know.
-Please contact us to learn how you can help.
+You have an opportunity to make an impact on the future of healthcare in East Tennessee…for your family, for your neighbors, and for your local community.
+Please contact us to learn how you can help at 865-531-5210.

-Members of the 2019 Covenant Answers: A Healthcare Leadership Academy visited several Covenant hospitals and spent time with the organization’s leaders and clinicians to learn how Covenant is meeting the challenges and fulfilling the philanthropic mission of non-for-profit healthcare.
+The 2020 Covenant Health Leadership Academy class, along with members of the Executive Leadership Team at Covenant Health.
+Throughout the five month long leadership academy, these individuals will visit several Covenant Health hospitals and spend time with the leaders and clinicians to learn how Covenant is meeting the challenges and fulfilling the philanthropic mission of non-for-profit healthcare.